 In Ventura County, the Thomas Fire damaged or destroyed some Amateur Radio resources normally available to provide emergency communication.
 It was an Amateur Radio TV camera that caught the first images of the Thomas Fire on December 4.
 A fund-raising effort now is under way to help a repeater system operator to replace gear and to bolster the rest of the system for future such emergencies.
 Fund-raising sparkplug Ben Kuo, KI6YR, said the fire demonstrated the difficulty of keeping equipment running in remote locations during fire emergencies.

-“We also discovered other sites faced serious limitations after utility power was cut and solar panels were obscured by vast clouds of smoke,” Kuo recounted in his solicitation.
+“We also discovered other sites faced serious limitations after utility power was cut and solar panels from solar denver were obscured by vast clouds of smoke,” Kuo recounted in his solicitation who immediately contacted solar panel cleaning Las Vegas to clean this mess.
 “This GoFundMe [campaign] will go toward enhancing the existing ham radio repeater network, to make it more reliable in emergencies.”
 High-quality video cameras for those repeater sites is another possibility.

 During the Thomas Fire, Kuo helped bridge the divide between Amateur Radio and social media, and even firefighters would check his feed to see what was going on in other areas of the fire, he said.
 “It’s a very powerful combination,” Kuo told VC Star.
 An ARRL member, Kuo, of Newbury Park, founded the socaltech news site.
 He’s been licensed for 3 years and serves as an ARRL Technical Specialist for the ARRL Santa Barbara Section.